 There exists no better over/under idler than the Elite Over/Under Idler from T-Cycle.
 A hybrid of all the best qualities that T-Cycle idlers offer.
 Every piece of this idler is exquisitely machined: the beautifully crafted aluminum sideplate on the power side and an aerospace grade ballistic nylon sideplate on the return side, the titanium cog and industrial urethane chainbed, each built for supreme durability, and the immaculately designed inner cores.
-Elite Over/Under Idlers also come with either the unbeatable resilience and consistency of the precision hybrid ceramic bearings or top-quality ABEC-7 steel bearings.
+Elite Over/Under Idlers also come with either the unbeatable resilience and consistency of the precision hybrid ceramic bearings (8mm only) or top-quality ABEC-7 steel bearings (for other sizes).
 Never has a ride been so smooth and so reliable as with an Elite Over/Under Idler.

 1. What's unique about this idler?